Instructions for Authors as PDF-file

 Author Contributions: Authors are required to include a statement to specify the contributions of each co-author.

-3. Tables, Figures, Video Sequences:
+3. Tables, Figures, Video Sequences, Links:

 Authors are themselves responsible for obtaining permission to reproduce copyright material from other sources.